FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 Here’s what to focus on creating this week:

 I know what you’re thinking!
-“What about a blog?”
-“What about a shop, store, or services page?”
+“What about a features page?”
+“What about investor resources or a hiring page?”
+“Where’s our blog supposed to go?”

-I recommend you focus on getting those pages in place first, and then work on adding content and commerce sections to your site later.
+I recommend you focus on getting those pages in place first, and then work on adding other sections to your site later.

 Let’s look at each of these essential pages individually: